-If you are transferring from a university without accredited programs in architecture, landscape architecture, or urban planning or you have less than 30 college-level credit hours, please follow the same admissions process for incoming freshman.
-Learn more.
+If you are transferring from a university without accredited programs in architecture, landscape architecture, or urban planning or if you have less than 30 college-level credit hours, please follow the same admissions process for incoming freshmen.

 Admission with advanced placement is a possibility if you are transferring from an accredited program in architecture, landscape architecture, or urban planning.
-Please contact the appropriate department directly for transfer admission information and application instructions.
+For credit evaluation, in your admission application materials, include your transcripts, a portfolio showing your work from each course you'd like evaluated, and a copy of the syllabus with learning outcomes for each course.

 Ball State Student Changing Majors?